lvgl/docs_old/en/overview/display.md

 But in which cases can you use the multi-display support?
 Here are some examples:
 - Have a "normal" TFT display with local UI and create "virtual" screens on VNC on demand.
 (You need to add your own VNC driver)
 - Have a large TFT display and a small monochrome display.
-- Have some smaller and simple displays in large instrument or technology
+- Have some smaller and simple displays in a large instrument or technology
 - Have two large TFT displays: one for a customer and one for the shop assistant

 ### Using only one display